gaigutherz/Akkademia/README.md

 ### Datasets deployment

-The datasets are taken from ORACC project: http://oracc.museum.upenn.edu/projectlist.html.
+The datasets are taken from ORACC project and can be downloaded from the following link: http://oracc.museum.upenn.edu/rinap/rinapdownloads/index.html.

-The datasets are located in the "raw_data" directory.
-They can be downloaded from the Github repository using git clone or zip download.
+In our repository the datasets are located in the "raw_data" directory.
+They can be also downloaded from the Github repository using git clone or zip download.

 ## Project structure